software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 So far we have been using and developing our application in an isolated environment on our own computer.
 This environment used during the development of the application is referred to as the _development environment_.
 In the software development lifecycle the _deployment phase_ is the phase in which the implemented software is distributed to the users.
 For example, a web application is published online so that users can access it with their web browsers.
 This environment is referred to as the _production environment_.

 The deployment phase is crucial because unless users can use the application, it has no real value for the stakeholders.
-That is why in the agile software development process, deployment is done frequently, even on daily basis.
+That is why, in the agile software development we shouldn't wait at the end of the project or event at the end of an iteration to deploy the application.
+Instead, deployment is done frequently, even on daily basis.
 In Scrum, the deployment should occur at least at the end of each Sprint.
+In real software development projects deployments commonly occur daily or even [a hundred times a day](https://www.infoq.com/news/2013/06/netflix/).

 There are many platforms for deploying web applications, such as [Heroku](https://www.heroku.com/) and [Render](https://render.com/).
-We will be using the [Rahti](https://rahti.csc.fi/) platform during this course.
-Our production environment will consist of two components: a _production database_ and a _production web server_ (for the Spring Boot backend application).
+We will be using the [Rahti](https://rahti.csc.fi/) platform for backend deployment during this course.
+Our production environment will consist of two components: a _production database_ and a _production web server_ for the Spring Boot backend application.
+As the production database, we will be using the [PostgreSQL](https://www.postgresql.org/) database, which is among the most widely used databases.

 ```mermaid
 flowchart LR
     server(Spring Boot backend)-->db[(PostgreSQL database)]
 ```

-Both of these components will be deployed to Rahti.
+Next, we will learn how to deploy both of these components to the Rahti platform.

 {: .important-title }

 > Exercise 23
 >
 > Deploy the backend application to a production environment by following [these instructions](/backend-deployment). _Test that the application works in the production envinronment_ by adding a quiz with some questions and answer options.
 Add the production environment URL of the backend application (the application URL in the Rahti dashboard) to the project description section in the `README.md` file.

-{: .note }

-> We should not wait until the end of the Sprint for the deployment, but do it continuously by deploying the application once we have any meaningful set of features implemented.
-In real software development projects deployments commonly occur daily or even [a hundred times a day](https://www.infoq.com/news/2013/06/netflix/).
-Rahti will automatically deploy our application after each commit in the main branch.

 ## GitHub release